hyperledger/aries-rfcs/features/0043-l10n/README.md

 without imposing undue burdens on any implementer or participant.

 >NOTE: JSON-LD also describes a localization mechanism.
-We have chosen not to use it, for reasons [enumerated in the DIDComm RFC about JSON-LD compatibility](../00xx-json-ld-compatibility/README.md#internationalization-and-localization).
+We have chosen not to use it, for reasons [enumerated in the RFC about JSON-LD compatibility](../../concepts/0047-json-ld-compatibility/README.md#internationalization-and-localization).

 # Tutorial
 [tutorial]: #tutorial